SixArm/mast-cell-help/topics/bromelain/index.md

 **Key points**:

-* **Anti-inflammatory effects**: Bromelain may inhibiting the production of pro-inflammatory cytokines and other mediators of inflammation.
+* **Anti-inflammatory effects**: Bromelain may inhibit the production of pro-inflammatory cytokines and other mediators of inflammation.
 It may alleviate symptoms of conditions such as osteoarthritis, rheumatoid arthritis, and inflammatory bowel disease.

 * **Digestive support**: Bromelain is a proteolytic enzyme, meaning it helps break down proteins.
 It may facilitate the breakdown of proteins in the digestive tract, which may help improve digestion and nutrient absorption.